Site Name & Address

 *Cumulative Impact Area

-Present: Mr NimetOner (applicant); Ms Ilkay Cinco Oner (representing the applicant); Mr Richard Brown, Citizens Advice Westminster, Licensing Project (representing residents); Mr Gareth Hughes, Counsel (representing the Langham Court Hotel); Mr Yoram Blumann, representing the Fitzrovia Neighbourhood Association; Mr Christopher Sharp, Mr Austen Callison, and Ms Barbara Corr (objectors).
+Parties Present: Mr Nimet Oner, the Applicant, Ms Ilkay Cinco Oner (representing the Applicant), Mr Richard Brown, Citizens Advice Westminster, Licensing Project (representing residents); Mr Gareth Hughes, Counsel (representing the Langham Court Hotel); Mr Yoram Blumann, representing the Fitzrovia Neighbourhood Association; Mr Christopher Sharp, Mr Austen Callison and Ms Barbara Corr (Objectors).

-Applicant: Mr Nimet Oner
+Mr. Nimet Oner

 Summary of Application